 By connecting that coffeemaker to the internet, the manufacturer is now collecting analytics and what you can do now is you know that she buys this coffee in bulk, comes in a case of 24, and she just made 23 cups of coffee or let’s just say 20 cups of coffee, you can now send her a message, “Hey, Mary.
 I’ve noticed you’ve been using Starbucks coffee.
 Amazon’s got a sale on Starbucks.
 It saves you five bucks.
 Would you like me to order one for you automatically?”
 She could just reply to that message, “Sure, absolutely.”
 Now what’s happened was you went from becoming a manufacturer of transactional goods because once you make that sale for that coffeemaker, that sale is over and it’s now become the gift that keeps on giving, so every single time she drinks a cup of coffee from your coffeemaker, you’re actually earning revenue.
 This is just another way that manufacturers are able to increase their profit line.
 Again, that goes back to analytics.
-Areas where there are analytics are seeing a lot of growth.
+Areas, where there are analytics, are seeing a lot of growth.

 Yuval: Got it.
 You had the example of … embedded in the coffee machine or in the refrigerator.
-Are most of the sensor that you’re seeing embedded into larger devices or are most of them standalone?
+Are most of the sensors that you’re seeing embedded into larger devices or are most of them standalone?
 A temperature sensor, a presence sensor in a smart building, a lighting sensor, something that serves for the whole purpose of sensing as opposed to augmenting a different machine?

 Avrohom: That’s a great question and think about it this way.
 You have two categories of products.
 You have your typical household appliances like the washing machines, the dishwashers, the refrigerators, the coffeemakers.
-Those devices have their sensors built in.
+Those devices have their sensors built-in.
 They’re embedded.
 It’s a fixed, closed system, and you typically have whatever they come with, but then, you also have standalone IoT solutions, so let’s take our forklift operator.
 The forklifts didn’t come with sensors, neither did the vests and hardhats, although there are companies out there that are manufacturing those as well.
 Those devices, the forklifts, the work gear, those were standalone IoT solutions that were installed after the fact.
 Depending on the use case, you would actually have standalone sensors that you would install on an existing device.

 Yuval: Got it.
 Let’s take a building for instance.
 Let’s assume it was a municipal building, you know, a public library, and the government says, you know, it’s time to turn this building that was built 50 years ago, or a hundred years ago, into a smart building.
 Obviously, these sensors did not exist before, but now if we could only figure out the temperature in various areas and where people are congregating, then we could save money.
 We could turn off the lights when no one is there or we could make it more pleasant in terms of temperature, we could do all these great things.
 What’s involved in installing IoT sensors in say, a building?

 Avrohom: Sure.
 During the 20 plus years of my telecom career, I’ve had many opportunities to work on infrastructure projects, so when you think of something like a sensor, there are two kinds of sensors that you can install.
 There are wired sensors and then there are sensors without wires.
-I wouldn’t quite call them wireless because they would be battery powered sensors.
-For example, if you would have a sensor that would measure temperature, you could just install a battery powered sensor and you could just pretty much place it anywhere versus, let’s say, in a server room if you wanted to install a sensor to measure things like temperature or humidity or a security sensor.
+I wouldn’t quite call them wireless because they would be battery-powered sensors.
+For example, if you would have a sensor that would measure temperature, you could just install a battery-powered sensor and you could just pretty much place it anywhere versus, let’s say, in a server room if you wanted to install a sensor to measure things like temperature or humidity or a security sensor.
 That would typically be wired somewhere, so one of the considerations to think about would be is this going to be a wired or a wireless sensor?